benediktusmadika/ncm811-dopant-selector/README.md

 # NCM811 Dopant Selector

+(This is an ongoing research project.
+Please do not reuse or redistribute the code or methodology without proper attribution.)

 It uses corpus-level RAG, OpenAI-based reasoning, deterministic chemistry calculations, and an optional closed-loop lab feedback cycle to recommend one actionable dopant recipe for NCM811 cathodes.